Foods to Avoid Before Workout are the Keys to Excellent Results

 Flaxseeds are the best source of fiber, but too much of it can develop gas in your stomach.
 So, getting bloated before a workout should be avoided.
 However, if you are in a diet full of fiber, you should eat 2 hours before and after a workout.

-Other foods to avoid before workout are bran, high-fiber bread and fiber supplements.
+Other foods to avoid before exercising are bran, high-fiber bread and fiber supplements.
 Instead, eat foods rich in protein and carbohydrates.
-Just enough to make you feel nearly full so your energy will be used in the workout, not for digesting the food.
+Just enough to make you feel nearly full so your energy will be used especially when doing sports, not for digesting the food.

 Energy drinks are one of the misconceptions for food to intake before a workout.
 Why?
 Because energy drinks contain more sugar than other beverages, but excluding sodas.
 Though our body needs sugar as a source of energy, the food we are eating contains sugar, which our bodies stored if we are going to do some exercises.

-So refrain from drinking energy drinks instead choose beverages that will keep you hydrated during your workout.
+So refrain from drinking energy drinks instead choose beverages that will keep you hydrated for the whole day.

 Carbohydrates that are Hard to Digest